kilroy-code/flexstore/README.md

 Regardless of whether a JWS comes from the client or another service, an implementation should do the following before persisting the JWS:

-... clean up deep verification explanation from [distributed-security](https://github.com/kilroy-code/distributed-security/blob/main/docs/advanced.md#signatures-with-multiple-tags-and-other-signature-options)...
+_TBD ... clean up deep verification explanation from [distributed-security](https://github.com/kilroy-code/distributed-security/blob/main/docs/advanced.md#signatures-with-multiple-tags-and-other-signature-options)..._

 ### Key Management